-In recent years, there has been a growing appreciation among consumers for handmade products.
+Recent years have seen a huge increase in consumer appreciation for handmade products.
 Although machinery has done wonders for human well-being, enabling goods that were previously only available to the rich to become affordable to almost everyone, it has also created an environment in which almost everything around us is uniform.
-Many of our things are bright and shiny, but look closely and they are actually quite dull - no texture, no subtlety, no variety.
+Many of our things are bright and shiny, but look closely and they are actually quite dull.
 Perhaps it is this lack of visual complexity that is the reason why we throw so many of our goods away.
 Handmade goods offer us a way out of this world of uniformity and enable us to feel reconnected to the imperfect but beautiful world around us.

 As consumers rediscover the value of craftsmanship, artisanal skills are beginning to receive the appreciation they deserve.
 Such a revaluation offers a win-win situation - creating vital livelihood opportunities where they are most needed, and revitalising our material world in the process.